xclemence/dependencies-graph-services/README.md

 ### Node

 For this project we have one node for a specif version of assembly.
-The assembly full name (ex: *Dependencies.Viewer.Wpf.App, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null*) is used as node unique key.
+The assembly full name (ex: *Dependencies.Viewer.App, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null*) is used as node unique key.

 ### Relation